Prag8855/aab/content/guides/freelance-visa.md

 To get a freelance visa, you need...[^18]

 - [ ] **A local economic interest**
     You must have clients in Germany or support the German economy.[^71] This is very important.
-If you have no clients or employees in Germany, you might not get a freelance visa.[^68]
+If you don't plan to have clients or employees in Germany, you might not get a freelance visa.[^68]
 - [ ] **Enough income**
     You must make enough money to support yourself.
 In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month before taxes.[^53] The minimum income is different in other cities.
 - [ ] **Self-employed work**